Well, at least for a while.

-What is bad for our nation is the continuing deficit, a deficit that seems to be out of control.
+What is bad for our nation is the continuing deficit, which seems to be out of control.
 Whether it is democrats or republicans in charge, it just grows.

-Now, heading towards us like a freight train is the Baby Boomer Generation, we all need our social security and our Medicare.
+Now, heading towards us like a freight train is the Baby Boomer Generation; we all need our social security and Medicare.

 How will that obligation be funded?

-The government must keep the interest low in order to keep the deficit low, interest payments on the national debt last year were $348 billion (https://www.treasurydirect.gov/govt/reports/ir/ir_expense.htm) which was down from previous years.
-It was NOT that the deficit reduced, it was the fact that interest rate was far less.
-In fact, 2015 was the lowest interest amount paid since 2006.
+The government must keep the interest low to keep the deficit low; interest payments on the national debt last year were $348 billion (https://www.treasurydirect.gov/govt/reports/ir/ir_expense.htm), which was down from previous years.
+It was NOT that the deficit reduced; it was the fact that the interest rate was far less.
+In fact, 2021 was the lowest interest amount paid since 2006.

 What does that mean for us as annuity salespeople?
-It is fairly simple, as long as an administration insists on keeping a stranglehold on the economy, interest rates will be low.
-Once the Federal Reserve begins increasing interest rates, the government will be forced to offer more at debt auctions.
+It is fairly simple; as long as an administration insists on keeping a stranglehold on the economy, interest rates will be low.
+Once the Federal Reserve begins increasing interest rates, the government will be forced to offer more debt auctions.

 Then we will see two things happen: